EliseJ/astroABC/README.md

 ### Description ###

-This is a parallel python implementation of an Approximate Bayesian Computation Sequential Monte Carlo sampler.
+This is a python implementation of an Approximate Bayesian Computation Sequential Monte Carlo sampler which can be run using mpi or multiprocessing.

-For more information please read the [wiki](https://bitbucket.org/elisejennings/astroabc_mp/wiki/Home).
+For more information please read the [wiki](https://bitbucket.org/elisejennings/astroabc_mpi/wiki/Home).

 ### Requirements ###

+* mpi4py
-* pathos.multiprocessing
+* multiprocessing
 * multiprocessing
 * sklearn
 * scipy